Jenkins X : An opinionated cloud native CI/CD tool (series blog-1)

 Proceed ahead only after the EKS cluster is in active state.

-Configure your workstation/laptop to send request to the newly created AWS EKS cluster Give the region-code same as where EKS cluster is provisioned above.
+Configure your workstation/laptop to send requests to the newly created AWS EKS cluster

-aws eks update-kubeconfig --region region-code --name my-eks-cluster
+"aws eks update-kubeconfig --region region-code --name my-eks-cluster"

 You will see similar output.

-Create an IAM role that will be assumed by the EC2 nodes that will act as worker nodes in EKS cluster and attach the EKS managed policies to it.
+Create an IAM role that will be assumed by the EC2 nodes that will act as worker nodes in EKS cluster and attach the EKS-managed policies to it.

-Copy the below content in a file and name it eks-node-group-role.json
+Copy the below content in a file and name it "eks-node-group-role.json"

 {